trandanhhoang/database-go/README_lab_2.md

   ```

   - If you don't capture idx & expr here.
 It will use the last one for all closure method
+    - Because closure just capture the reference, not the value.

 ## Limit